 Direct Deposit: The preferred method of refund processing is electronically by direct deposit.
 Direct deposit is the electronic transfer of funds into a checking or savings account.
 It is the safest and most efficient way to receive a refund.

 After enrolling in direct deposit, students must update their direct deposit enrollment information whenever their banking information changes.

 Paper Check: If not enrolled in direct deposit, a check is mailed to the student's Current Mailing address.
-This address can be changed at Student Online Services.
+This address can be changed at MyOSU.

 For more information, please see the Financial Aid Refund Policy.